jarechalde/SDA-Project/README.md

 First we will need to install java.

 ```
-sudo apt-get update
+[1] sudo apt-get update
-sudo apt-get upgrade
+[2] sudo apt-get upgrade
-sudo apt-get install default-jre
+[3] sudo apt-get install default-jre
-sudo apt-get install default-jdk
+[4] sudo apt-get install default-jdk
 ```

 To check if Java was installed correctly we can run this command
 ```
-java -version
+[1] java -version
 ```
 And the java version should show up in case it was successfully installed.

 ### [MASTER] 2.
 Installing unzip

-Our main file will be using unzip to unzip all the incoming files, so we will need to install the unzip package on the master node.
+Our main script will be using unzip to unzip all the incoming files, so we will need to install the unzip package on the master node.
 This can be done by executing this simple command.

 ```
-sudo apt-get install unzip
+[1] sudo apt-get install unzip
 ```

 ### [ALL] 3.
 Creating Hadoop users